CplSyx/MQTT-Power-Sensor-HomeAssistant/README.md

 Therefore we can expect to use 90.9 our value.

 This can be tested against a known *resistive* source, such as an electrical heater, and adjusted as required.

-###### Safety Note

-When connecting and disconnecting the CT to the circuit to be measured, ensure that it is connected to the board (and therefore the burden resistor).

-Disconnection from a live circuit without the burden resistor will induce a high voltage on the secondary side - where the exposed connector is!
-Keep the CT connected to the burden resistor when attaching/detaching to avoid accidental damage or a shock.

 ## HomeAssistant setup
 TBC